 Ultimately, they want you to sign up for paid full-length piano lessons.
 Thankfully, there really are legitimate websites out there that do offer legitimate, free piano lessons.
-MakeUseOf has always offered some of the best resources for music lessons, such as Laurence’s list of essential free guitar playing online tools.
+MakeUseOf has always offered some of the best resources for music lessons, such as Joel’s list of free apps for learning to play guitar.
 Focusing on piano music, I offer MUO readers the following list of the top 5 free piano lesson websites online.

 The Top 5 Websites for Learning Piano Online

-This year, we are signing my youngest daughter up for piano lessons.
-In order to get her through the summer before lessons start, I decided to scour the web for free piano lessons.
-The problem, I quickly discovered, is that it’s extremely difficult to find legitimate free piano lessons.
-However, after spending several days sifting through most of the online offerings, I came up with a list of five of the most useful and educational piano lessons around.
+Years ago, we signed my youngest daughter up for piano lessons.
+In order to get her through the summer before lessons started, I decided to scour the web for free piano lessons.
+After spending several days sifting through most of the online offerings, I came up with a list of five of the most useful and educational piano lessons around.
+We’ve provided online music resources before on MakeUseOf, so if you’re looking for even more, make sure to check those out.
 My criteria for classifying a website with piano lessons as useful and “top-ranking” was the following.

 - The quality and skill level of the website author’s music expertise